jonnonz1/nz-statute-book/acts/public/2011/auditor-regulation-act-2011.md

   (a) in the case of an individual, to a fine not exceeding $40,000:
   (b) in the case of a body corporate, to a fine not exceeding $100,000.

+### 69A FMA must prepare report on quality reviews
+(1) The FMA must, at least once every 4 years, prepare a report on the quality reviews that have been carried out under this subpart since the last report on quality reviews.
+(2) The FMA must, no later than 1 month after preparing the report, publish a notice in the Gazette that— (a) states that it has prepared a report; and
+  (b) specifies where a copy of the report may be inspected or obtained.
+(3) The FMA must, after publishing the notice in the Gazette, publish a copy of the report on an internet site maintained by or on behalf of the FMA.

+### 69B FMA may prepare reports about particular quality reviews
+(1) The FMA may prepare a report on a quality review of the systems, policies, and procedures of a particular licensed auditor or audit firm.
+(2) The FMA may publish a copy of the report on an internet site maintained by or on behalf of the FMA.

+### Subpart 6A — Directions and orders

 ### 70 FMA may issue directions
-(1) Subsection (2) applies if, after a quality review is completed, the FMA is satisfied on reasonable grounds that the systems, policies, and procedures of the audit firm or the licensed auditor are not sufficient in terms of—
+(1) Subsection (2) applies if the FMA is satisfied on reasonable grounds that the systems, policies, and procedures of the audit firm or the licensed auditor are not sufficient in terms of—
   (a) promoting compliance with—
     (i) the requirements imposed by or under this Act and other enactments that relate to the conduct of FMC audits; or (ii) auditing and assurance standards; or